hojin-kim/blog/_posts/2023-10-23-toward-automorphic-representation-1.md

 Recently, I have been learning about the basic notions of automorphic forms, and I want to document what I have learned.

-I had a very vague understanding of 'automorphic forms', and I was (well, and still I am) a little bit intimidated of it.
-However, finally I had to delve into the world of these objects.
+I had a very vague understanding of 'automorphic forms', and I was (well, and still I am) a little bit intimidated by it.
+However, finally, I had to delve into the world of these objects.

 The only idea I had was that automorphic forms are a vast generalization of modular forms, so that's where I started.